joemoose/psiops/docs/playing.md

 !!! note

-	Don't limit yourself to the actions listed in the manual.
+	Don’t limit yourself to the actions listed in the manual.
 Describe what you want to accomplish, and the GM will determine whether a roll is needed.

 ## Gameplay Modes